MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/dax-for-multidimensional-models.md

 [!INCLUDE[ssas-appliesto-sqlas](../includes/ssas-appliesto-sqlas.md)]

-This article describes how Power BI uses DAX (Data Analysis Expressions) queries to report against multidimensional model data sources in SQL Server Analysis Services.
-Multidimensional models support ad-hoc data analysis, exploration, and visualization in Microsoft Power BI, Excel, Reporting Services, and third-party and custom data analysis and reporting applications.
+This article describes how Power BI uses DAX (Data Analysis Expressions) queries to report against multidimensional models in SQL Server Analysis Services.

 Historically, reporting applications use MDX (Multidimensional Expressions) as a query language against multidimensional databases.
 MDX is optimized for common visual patterns like PivotTables in Excel and other reporting applications that target multidimensional business semantics.
 Beginning with SQL Server 2012 SP1, Analysis Services supports using both DAX and MDX against multidimensional and tabular models.
 DAX, however, was originally designed for tabular data models.
 While DAX is considered easier to use, it's also more focused on simpler data visualizations like tables, charts, and maps in reports and dashboards. **Power BI uses DAX to query both tabular and multidimensional models**.